8ctopus/nano-router/README.md

 - `composer require 8ctopus/nano-router`

+- if you don't have any preference for the PSR-7 implementation, install [HttpSoft](https://github.com/httpsoft) `composer require httpsoft/http-message httpsoft/http-emitter`

 - redirect all traffic (except existing files) to the router in `.htaccess` for those using Apache

 ```apache